 - Central Government Central Government provide a number of grants to local authorities. - Housing Associations the Council is a partner with various Housing Associations for the purpose of providing Social Housing. - Oxfordshire County Council the Council undertakes agency work on behalf of the County Council.
-The County Council also administers the Council's local government pension scheme.

-- Fusion Lifestyle The Council had a contract during 2023/24 with Fusion Lifestyle a social enterprise with charitable status to manage and develop the Council's seven public leisure facilities. - Oxford City Housing Limited a wholly owned company set up to deliver housing within Oxford. - Oxford Direct Services Limited a wholly owned company set up to deliver work to the Council and other bodies. - Oxford Direct Services Trading Limited a wholly owned company set up to deliver work to external bodies. - Local Boards and Trusts Officers and Members represent the Council on various organisations.
-There are no related parties providing personnel management services.
+The County Council also administers the Council's local government pension scheme. - Serco / More Leisure Limited The Council had a contract during 2024/25 with Serco and More Leisure Limited to manage and develop the Council's seven public leisure facilities. - Oxford City Housing Limited a wholly owned company set up to deliver housing within Oxford. - Oxford Direct Services Limited a wholly owned company set up to deliver work to the Council and other bodies.